n-arms/game-of-life/README.md

 - A live cell dies if it has less than 2 or more than 3 neighbours
 - If a dead cell has exactly 3 neighbours it becomes alive

-My specific implementation only tracks tiles that are on screen, and so starting a configuration in a different place will result in different outcomes.